mikel-imaz/projects/_sources/about-me.md

 # About me
 ![](img/NKN_20240729_124642_01.jpg)

-Hi, I’m Mikel Imaz, an aspiring Data Science & AI professional based in Spain.
+Hi, I’m **Mikel Imaz**, an aspiring **Data Science & AI professional** based in **Spain**.

-I have a Science degree in Physics and a professional background in industrial automation.
+I hold a degree in **Physics** and have a professional background in **industrial automation**.
-I enjoy understanding and representing reality, uncovering the signal amidst the noise, and sharing meaningful insights through clear communication.
+I’m passionate about interpreting reality, extracting meaningful insights from complex data, and effectively communicating those insights with clarity.

 ::::{grid} 3 3 3 4